SumoLogic/sumologictoolbox/readme.md

         patience and resist the urge to rage quit, it's still a million times faster than doing this by hand.
     11. Once the pop-up window closes your content should be copied to the current folder in the destination pane.

+Multi Account Management Support: !Alpha!

+    SumoLogic now provides an account provisioning API for SumoLogic partners and Large Customers.
+This feature must be enabled by SumoLogic and will not be available to most customers.
+Please contact your SumoLogic rep for more info.

+    0. Add credentials to the credential store for your master account.
+Then edit the sumotoolbox.ini file and populate the two fields under the "Multi Account Management" section according to the instructions in the comments.
+    1. Start Sumotoolbox, load your credential database, and switch to the preset that represents your "master" org/account.
+I.E. the account that is authorized to provision new accounts (what you entered in the "authorized_preset" option in your ini file.)
+    2. Click Update to see a list of currently provisioned orgs (this will return nothing if you have never used the MAM API to provision an org.)
+    3. Use the "Create Cloudflex Org" button to provison a new Cloudflex org.
+    4. Use the "Update Org" button to modify an existing org.
+    5. Use "Cancel Subscription" deactivate an org.

+    Note: Functionality here will change as the API and Sumotoolbox evolve.

 Content Backup: